-David is a graduate of Alameda Science and Technology Institute, a running start school in Alameda, and will be graduating with his bachelors in Interdisciplinary Studies from American University, in Washington, D.C. fall of 2020.
-He has recently been accepted to a dual degree program that will allow him to work toward completing his Masters of Public Administration in the spring of 2022.
-He is a first generation college student, and was raised by a strong single mother who actively encouraged David to engage in public service.
-David also actively represents the Freedom Center in the nation’s capitol where he has also served in an intern capacity in the office of Congresswoman Barbara Lee.
+David is a graduate of Alameda Science and Technology Institute, a running start school in Alameda, and graduated with his bachelor’s in Interdisciplinary Studies from American University, in Washington, D.C. in the Spring of 2021.
+He attained a master’s degree in Public Administration, with a concentration in Applied Politics, from American University in the Spring of 2022.
+He is a first-generation college student and was raised by a strong single mother who actively encouraged David to engage in public service.
+David also represented the Freedom Center in the nation’s capital where he has also served in an intern capacity in the office of Congresswoman Barbara Lee.
 In addition, he also sits on the Board of Directors at the Institute for Community Leadership.

-David is trained as a facilitator of the Freedom Centers numerous classes on nonviolence leadership and on the teaching of Dr. Martin Luther King Jr..
-David is 20 years old.
+David is a trained facilitator of the Freedom Centers’ numerous classes on leadership ethics, and the teachings of Dr. Martin Luther King Jr.

 Natnael Demeke Gebremariam